Motion-Plane-Adaptive Inter Prediction in 360-Degree Video Coding: Introduction

 In this work, we propose a novel \textit{motion-plane-adaptive} inter prediction technique (MPA) for 360-degree video that allows to perform inter prediction on different motion planes in 3D space.
 Any motion on these planes is modeled purely using horizontal and vertical shifts while the motion planes themselves can be oriented freely in 3D space.
 In this way, MPA takes both the spherical characteristics of 360-degree video and the translational nature of most camera and object motion into account.
 MPA thus is able to more accurately reproduce the resulting pixel shifts in the 2D projection domain than classical translational techniques are able to.
 Due to their narrow field of view, such 3D space considerations are not necessary for conventional perspective video.
 To further improve the performance of MPA and make it compatible to existing inter prediction techniques, we additionally derive an efficient method to transfer motion information between different motion planes and motion models.

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:related}, an overview over related approaches to improving 360-degree video coding is given.
-Section~\ref{sec:traditional} briefly recapitulates the traditional inter prediction procedure, before Section~\ref{sec:mpa-inter} introduces the proposed MPA.
-Within this section, the projection functions required for motion-plane adaptivity are introduced including a generalized formulation of the perspective projection, the motion-plane-adaptive motion model is presented, an adapted motion vector prediction method is derived, and the integration of the proposed concept into the H.266/VVC video coding standard is explained.
+In Section~\ref{sec:related}, the traditional inter prediction procedure is briefly recapitulated and an overview over related approaches to improving 360-degree video coding is given.
+The main contributions of this work are compiled in Section~\ref{sec:mpa-inter}.
+It introduces the projection functions that are required for motion-plane adaptivity including a generalized formulation of the perspective projection, presents the motion-plane-adaptive motion model, derives an adapted motion vector prediction method, and explains the integration of the proposed concepts into the H.266/VVC video coding standard.
 Section~\ref{sec:performance} then evaluates the performance of MPA presenting both numerical and visual results.
 Finally, Section~\ref{sec:conclusion} concludes the paper.